sandeeptomar007/sandeeptomar007/README.md

 ### About me 🤓

-Hello there, My name is Sandeep Tomar.
-Even though I occasionally use difficult terms, I'm actually a simple man who enjoys making complicated things simple.
+Hello Everyone,
+I am Sandeep Tomar, a passionate with a strong foundation in software and web development.
+Skilled in Python, Java, JavaScript, React.js, MySQL, and AWS, I also have exposure to AI/ML frameworks like TensorFlow, PyTorch, and Scikit-learn.

 I am a versatile individual with experience collecting, transforming, and organizing data for analysis to help make informed decisions.
-Excellent understanding and proficiency of platforms for practical data analyses, including SQL, Spreadsheets, Tableau, PowerBI, Python, and R. Strong communication, organizational, and analytical skills.
-Apart from this, I enjoy doing other things, such as design, web development, blogging, research, making short videos and reels, etc.
+Excellent understanding and proficiency of platforms for practical data analyses, including SQL, Spreadsheets, PowerBI, and Python.
+Strong communication, organizational, and analytical skills.

 I enjoy learning new things and sharing what I have learned with others.
 I came up with the idea of using JetCodeX as a platform with the intention of sharing information.
 I decided to start blogging because I love to learn and share.
 Well, I create blogs with the intention of always enhancing myself and also attempting to make readers' lives richer.

-- 🔭 I’m currently working on **Power BI and Tableau Projects.**

-- 🌱 I’m currently learning **Machine Learning and Deep Learning.**

-- 👯 I’m looking for help with **Data Analyst Projects.**

-- 🤝 Ready to collaborate.

-- 👨‍💻 All of my projects are available at Github.

-- 📝 I regularly write articles on Data Science related stuff on [JetCodeX.](https://jetcodex.com/)

-- 💬 Ask me about **Data Science.**

-- 📫 How to reach me **sandeeptomar3215@gmail.com**

-- ⚡ Fun fact: **I believe I am good at research because I enjoy learning new things.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">